Trump says 'we'll know next week' about Kim summit - Journal du Cameroun

 “On Singapore we’ll see.
 It could very well happen,” Trump said of the on-again-off-again June 12 meeting, which has been as keenly teased as any of his “The Apprentice” season finales.

-“Whatever it is, we’ll know next week,” he said, speaking to the press at the White House.
+“Whatever it is, we’ll know next week,” he said, speaking to reporters at the White House.
 “If we go, I think it will be a great thing for North Korea.”

-Hand-picked aides — including deputy chief of staff Joe Hagin and deputy national security adviser Mira Ricardel — are traveling to the Southeast Asian city state, officials said.
+Hand-picked aides — including deputy chief of staff Joe Hagin and deputy national security adviser Mira Ricardel — are traveling to the Southeast Asian city state designated to host the summit, officials said.

 They are expected to meet their North Korean counterparts and iron out details of the meeting.

+The top diplomat from Pyongyang’s traditional ally China on Wednesday expressed hope for a successful meeting, as planned.

+“If you want to solve the moment now is the time, if you want peace now is the time, if you want to make history now is the time,” Chinese Foreign Minister Wang Yi said in Washington, alongside his counterpart Mike Pompeo.

-Earlier Secretary of State Mike Pompeo said it is now up to North Korean whether the summit goes ahead.
+The US Secretary of State said whether the summit goes ahead is now up to North Korea.

-Asked in a hearing of the House Foreign Affairs Committee if the summit, tentatively planned for Singapore on June 12, will take place, Pompeo replied: “That decision will ultimately be up to Chairman Kim.”
+Asked in a hearing of the House Foreign Affairs Committee if the summit will take place, Pompeo replied: “That decision will ultimately be up to Chairman Kim.”

 “He asked for the meeting, the president agreed to meet with him,” Pompeo said.
 “I’m very hopeful that that meeting will take place.”

-His remarks reflect an effort to put the ball back in Pyongyang’s court and perhaps lay the groundwork for blame should the talks fail.
+His remarks reflect an effort to perhaps lay the groundwork for blame should the talks fail.

 Ostensibly the Trump-Kim talks will be about peace on the Korean peninsula and North Korea’s nuclear and ballistic weapons.